Kmamba24/Dice-Rolling-Simulator/README.md

     simulator = DiceRollingSimulator()

     while True:
-        user_input = input("Press 'Enter' to roll the dice or 'q' to quit: ")
+        user_input = input(" Please Press 'Enter' to roll the dice or 'q' to quit: ")

         if user_input.lower() == 'q':
-            print("Thanks for using the Dice Rolling Simulator.
-Goodbye!") break
+            print("Thank you for using the Dice Rolling Simulator.
+Have a good day, Goodbye!") break

         roll_result = simulator.roll_dice()